gcoon151/connector_scripts/Ansible_Example/README.md

 # connector_scripts
-Someone offered me this ansible recipe that deploys both podman and a satellite connector agent running on that podman.
+Marcos Tadeu Brisola Vieira (Vancouver, CA) offered this ansible recipe that deploys both podman and a satellite connector agent running on that podman.